Pofkinas/ktane_bomb/README.md

 This project is a real-world recreation of a bomb defusal module from the game *Keep Talking and Nobody Explodes*.

-*Note: due to limited development time, some bomb modules and defusal rules are made by me and are not in original game.*
+*Note: due to limited development time, some bomb modules and defusal rules are made by me and are not in original game.
+Defusal manual in Lithuanian*

 Used hardware:
 * Arduino Mega